ragulkanthg/Learn-API-Auth-Pre-Req-Script/README.md

 ### Pre-Request Script

 Import the file `Learn-API-Auth-Pre-Req-Script.postman_collection.json`.
 Go to the Script -> Pre-req section, you can be able to locate the code to fetch the Bearer Token.

+You can always use the below script or customize the same based on your need.

 ```js
 const crypto = require('crypto-js');